-When it finishes, the new compensation is applied to the current file.
-If you save your protocol, the Verity Comp matrix and all of the decisions you made will be preserved in the protocol.
-You can read other FCS files into the protocol to apply the compensation to them.
+And that's it!
+If you are setting up an analysis protocol in WinList, the V-Comp compensation will be saved in the protocol file.
+You can read other FCS files into the protocol to apply the V-Comp compensation to them.